bytefish/bytefish.de/blog/elasticsearch_java.md

 ## ElasticSearchClient ##

-Working with the Elasticsearch Java API turned out to be a little hard and low-level.
+Working with Elasticsearch Java API turned out to be a little complicated, that's why I wrote the ``ElasticSearchClient``.

-What I really want when working with Elasticsearch in Java is a client, that I pass the index name and a mapping into and that's it.
-I don't want to fiddle around with a PUT Mapping or Index Creation in higher levels of my code.
-So the ``ElasticSearchClient``
-I have implemented wraps the original Elasticsearch client to make it easier to work with data.

-The client also makes it possible to insert data from a Stream.
-Streams are an amazing Java 8 feature, and I encourage you to work with them.
-A streaming approach to data processing frees you from keeping all data to be inserted in memory.

-The ``ElasticSearchClient`` allows you to:
+The ``ElasticSearchClient`` makes it possible to:

+* Define Mappings with a Fluent API.
-* Create an Index by name, if the Index doesn't exist yet
+* Create an Index by name, if the Index doesn't exist yet.
-* Create the mapping with the PUT Mapping API
+* Create the Mapping with the PUT Mapping API.
-* Bulk Insert a given Stream of data
+* Bulk Insert a given ``Stream`` of data.

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.